 Finally, take into account what surrounds your pool.
 For instance, if you already have a lot of trees on the property, adding plants around your pool may not be necessary.

 Pool lighting adds both beauty and safety effects.
-A combination of tree up lights, path lights, and spotlights offer a well-illuminated and beautiful look to pool areas.
+A combination of tree up lights, path lights, led fountain lights, and spotlights offer a well-illuminated and beautiful look to pool areas.
 For an extra glow, you can add string patio lights.
 To save energy, make use of low-voltage LED systems for landscape lighting to light stairs or paths.
 Solar lights for landscaping can also be used as they are easy to maintain and will remain lit into the evening around the pool.
 Other lighting options include fire elements such as fire pits, bowls, and others for entertainment.

 Fencing Around Pool